 The key is to get out there, move around, and get some exercise in a way that’s gentle on your joints, your heart, and the rest of your body.
 For most people, walking will do all of that and more.

-- How to Motivate Yourself to Lead a Healthy Lifestyle
+- How to Begin a Healthy Walking Routine

 Give walking a try and see if you don’t start to feel better, happier, and stronger after a few weeks of regular walks.
 Remember that short walks daily will have a greater overall benefit than one long walk that’s not repeated!